-He is the author of Making Pictures Speak: Composition for the Visual Arts, a textbook on perspective and composition for visual art; as well as the adult storybook Fishes and Wishes.
+He is the author of Making Pictures Speak: Image Theory for the Visual Arts, a textbook on perspective and composition for visual art; and the adult storybook Fishes and Wishes: A Surrealistic Fairytale.
 He is currently developing another storybook, The Dragon and the Unicorn: An Ideological Fairytale.
 He has written numerous essays on the arts.

 Primarily self-taught an artist, his painting has been strongly influenced by apprenticeships with both Gideon Flitt and Odd Nerdrum.
 His work has exhibited internationally since 2002, and is in both public and private collections.